-The Common Practice era (which used a tonal system based on key centres and standard chord progressions, as well as structures like sonata form) had been in place since the Baroque period, and by the 20th Century there was a feeling that late Romantic composers like Wagner and Richard Strauss had done everything that could be done within this framework.
+The Common Practice era (which used a tonal system based on key centers and standard chord progressions, as well as structures like sonata form) had been in place since the Baroque period, and by the 20th Century, there was a feeling that late Romantic composers like Wagner and Richard Strauss had done everything that could be done within this framework.

 Lots of music composed in the 20th Century did away with these rules, and the modernist movement did so in a particularly extreme way, in keeping with its ethos of rejecting tradition and embracing individuality.

 One of the key figures of the modernist movement was Arnold Shoenberg, who pioneered atonalism in the 1920s.